Berea-CS-Courses/capstone-project-robinsonkal/Deliverables/D2 - Project Decomposition.md

 ### EXPORTS: potential dog whistles to a JSON file

+	Process1:Takes in Cleaned data
+			Exports: Data that has been analyzed through NLTK processes, such as sentiment analysis

-	Function1: Takes in messages
+	Process2: Takes in messages
-			Needs to store the message for later
-			(Probably into a dataframe?)
-			Needs to differentiate between words such as The
 			Exports: list of most used words

-	Function2: Takes in list of most used words
+	Process3: Takes in list of most used words
-			Possibly comparing it to percentage of use in other sites If I do this I will probably need to make my own scraper Will probably need to scrape from NOW corpus
-			How often are these words used in regular online speech?
+			Possibly comparing it to percentage of use in other word corpus's Identifying often these words used in regular online speech, to imply dogwhistle usage.
 			Exports: list of words with the percentage of difference.

-	Function 3.
-Matches words with messages and origin Puts data into data frame
-			Exports dataframe to database or JSON file

 # Python graphing program